Epic Aircraft

 Epic Aircraft is a general aviation aircraft manufacturer headquartered in Bend, Oregon.
-The company produces the Epic E1000 GX single engine turboprop design.
+The company produces the Epic E1000 AX single engine turboprop design.

 Founded in 2004, the company initially manufactured and sold kits for the Epic LT.

-Epic went through bankruptcy in 2009, before being purchased by Russian businessman Vladislav Filev of S7 Airlines in 2012, and is now owned by Filev and his family through Cyprus-based MVF Key Investments Ltd.
+Epic went through bankruptcy in 2009, before being purchased by Russian businessman Vladislav Filev of S7 Airlines in 2012.
+Filev and his family owned the company through Cyprus-based MVF Key Investments Ltd until 2024, when Tanya Eves purchased a majority share in the company.

-In 2013 the company discontinued taking orders for LT kits, to concentrate on certification of the E1000, which is based upon the LT.
-The E1000's certification from the FAA was completed in November 2019.
+In 2013, Epic stopped taking orders for LT kits to concentrate on the certification of the E1000, which is based upon the LT.
+The E1000's FAA certification was completed in November 2019.